GeoscienceAustralia/ptha/ptha_access/README.Rmd

 We provide access to basic tsunami hazard information in easy-to-use csv and shapefile formats.
 This information is useful to get a high-level overview of the PTHA results.

 We also provide access to detailed information for every tsunami scenario in our analysis, including: the earthquake discretization, the tsunami initial condition, and the resulting wave time-series at a large set of points in the ocean ('hazard points').
 This information is useful for site-specific tsunami hazard studies (which use it for model 'boundary conditions' and to estimate how often hazardous tsunamis might occur).
-To access this information users will need to install a range of software which allows working with the PTHA data on the NCI THREDDS server.
+Working with this information is more complex, and is explained in our [detailed README](DETAILED_README.md).

 The methodologies used in this study, and associated testing, are discussed in [the project report](PROVIDE LINK WHEN IT IS PUBLISHED).
 In addition, the codes